iamabin/INFS7205-Type-2-Project-Taxi-Traj/README.md

 - Invalid day type input

-  User can only select one of following day type: weekdays, weekends, all days.
+  User can only select one of following day type: weekdays, weekends and all days.

 ### **Query 3: (Task Description)**